tmlbl/echox/README.md

 a number of shell processes and executes functions in them in response to web requests.

+## Why?

+I am not sure.
+Because I can, I guess.

+## Should I use this for my next "microservice"?

+Absolutely not.

 ## Basic Configuration

 Configuration can be supplied from a file or to `stdin`.
 The configuration